-The cheapest areas to go scuba diving include South-East Asia, the Mecca of budget scuba diving, and Central America and Southern Europe.
-Even the Red Sea, one of the top world-class diving areas, is one of the most affordable destinations for scuba diving.
-Note that these destinations are affordable from a scuba diving and a travel point of view.
+The cheapest areas to go scuba diving include Southeast Asia, the Mecca of budget scuba diving, Central America and Southern Europe.
+Even the Red Sea, one of the world’s top diving areas, is among the most affordable destinations for scuba diving.
+Note that these destinations are affordable from a scuba diving and travel point of view.
 What’s the point of a dive below 20€ if you can’t find accommodation below 200€ a night?
-Like me, check booking.com to find accommodation at the best price for your next diving adventure.

-Please note that the prices below are only an indication.
-They are based on the rates for 2020 of the 5 first diving centres (when booking direct) ranking on Google for each diving destination.
+Please note that the prices below are indicative only.
+They are based on the 2020 rates for the first 5 diving centres ranked on Google for each diving destination.

 1 – Thailand

-In the last decades, Thailand has acquired the reputation of the place to go if you are looking to start scuba diving on a budget.
-Indeed, this is where I headed in 2009, and in Koh Tao especially.
-The island is now famous for being the scuba diving school island for divers coming from all over the world thanks to its affordable prices both on diving, accommodation, food while offering fantastic landscape and great beach parties.
+In the last few decades, Thailand has earned a reputation as the place to go if you are looking to start scuba diving on a budget, especially to Koh Tao.
+Indeed, this is where I headed in 2009.
+The island is now famous for being the scuba diving school island for divers coming from all over the world, thanks to its affordable prices.
+However, Thailand is not only a backpacker’s destination anymore these days, even if diving remains very affordable.
+All sorts of travellers come now attracted to all the fun things to do in Thailand.

 Prices in Koh Tao